-Odds are pretty good that you use the internet to handle most—if not all—of those tasks.
-In a matter of minutes, you can find the best-reviewed hotel in town, shop around for the best rate, and pay for it all by tapping on the rectangle you keep in your pocket1.
+Odds are pretty good that you use the internet to handle most-if not all-of those tasks.
+In a matter of minutes, you can find the best-reviewed lodging in town, shop around for the best rate, and pay for it all by tapping on the rectangle you keep in your pocket.

 Now pretend all of that went away.
 Finding lodging requires a travel agent or a guidebook.
-There is no way for you to find out what the populace at large thinks of any restaurant or hotel.
+There is no way for you to find out what the populace at large thinks of any restaurant or lodging.
 Airline tickets are handwritten paper slips with carbon paper.
-Hotel reservations are taken from a giant board and written in a physical ledger.
+Reservations are taken from a giant board and written in a physical ledger.
 This isn’t a nightmare fantasy world.
 It’s travel before the internet.